panlinnn/UrbanGCL/README.md

 This repository contains the source code for our paper:

-《Spatial-Temporal Graph Contrastive Learning for Urban Traffic Flow Forecasting》
+《Rethinking Spatial-Temporal Contrastive Learning for Urban Traffic Flow Forecasting: Multi-Level Augmentation Framework》

 # Datasets